UPS Airlines Flight 6: Aftermath

 In October 2010, the U.S. Federal Aviation Administration (FAA) issued a safety alert for operators highlighting the fact that the cargo on board Flight 6 contained a large quantity of lithium-type batteries.
 The FAA issued a restriction on the carrying of lithium batteries in bulk on passenger flights.
 Boeing announced that the 747-400F fire checklists were to be modified to instruct pilots that at least one of the three air conditioning systems must be left in operation to prevent excessive smoke accumulation on the flight deck.

 The accident revived concerns about the effects of smoke in the cockpit, raising the question of whether smoke hoods or inflatable vision units should be introduced in commercial aviation.
 Around the time of the crash, the US National Transportation Safety Board (NTSB) had asked the FAA to mandate the installation of automatic fire extinguisher systems in the holds of cargo aircraft.
 UPS Airlines followed FAA regulations, which stated that pilots should depressurize the main cabin and climb to an altitude of at least 20000 ft upon detection of a fire so as to deprive the flames of oxygen.

 Al-Qaeda in the Arabian Peninsula (AQAP) has claimed responsibility for the crash in addition to the 2010 transatlantic aircraft bomb plot.
 However, U.S. and United Arab Emirates investigators had said they had not found any evidence of an explosion or terrorist involvement in that incident, and were skeptical about the claim.
 They suggested it was probably an attempt by AQAP to bolster its image.
 On September 10, the FBI and the U.S. Department of Homeland Security confirmed that the AQAP was not involved in the crash.

-Dramatization
+In popular culture

-The crash was featured in the 15th season of Mayday (or Air Crash Investigation) on 11 January 2016.
-The episode aired on the National Geographic Channel in the United Kingdom and the rest of the world and is entitled "Fatal Delivery".
+The crash was featured on season 15 of the Canadian documentary series Mayday in an episode titled "Fatal Delivery".